"Knowledge and intuition are both necessary. Either one,

 -Jeremy Luzier

-Sound Engineer, Pianist, Nashville
+Sound Engineer, Pianist, Florida

 Music is something that I hold very high in my list of priorities, which is why I started studying music with Eric two and a half years ago.
 It's very hard to explain the development in my playing in broad terms without being conceptual.
 Eric has brought my playing from being something that I work through to something that works through me.
 He has made music almost a spiritual experience for me.